AlextheYounga/us-federal-code/usc/title-10-armed-forces/subtitle-a-general-military-law/frontmatter.md

 #### **Editorial Notes** ####

 #### Amendments ####

+**2022**—Pub.
+L. 117–263, div.
+A, title VIII, §804(b), title X, §1081(a)(1), (e)(2), Dec.
+23, 2022, 136 Stat.
+2701, 2797, 2798, substituted "Definitions, Rules of Construction, Cross References, and Related Matters" for "Definitions" in item for chapter 1, struck out second item for chapter 19 "Cyber Matters", and added item for chapter 253 and struck out former item for chapter 253 "[Reserved]".
+Amendment to item for chapter 1 was made pursuant to operation of section 102 of this title.

 **2021**—Pub.
 L. 117–81, div.
 A, title XVII, §1701(i)(8)(A), (l)(2), Dec.
 27, 2021, 135 Stat.
 2142, 2144, which directed amendment of this analysis by substituting "[Reserved]" for "Foreign Acquisitions" and starting section number 3881 in item for chapter 283 and by adding item for chapter 287 and striking out former item for chapter 287 "Socioeconomic Programs", was executed by amending this analysis as directed, notwithstanding that other amendments by section 1701(i) and (l) of Pub.
 L. 117–81 were directed to Pub.
 L. 116–283, and not to the Code directly, and that such amendments are effective as if included in title XVIII of Pub.
 L. 116–283.